 Are varicose veins in pregnancy serious?

-Varicose veins are painful, can itch or may cause a burning sensation and are very unsightly.
-In most cases, they generally go back a few months after the female’s delivery.
-But, in some cases, the woman may need a surgical approach.
+Varicose veins are painful, can itch or may cause a burning sensation, and are very unsightly.
+In most cases, they generally diminish on their own in a few months after the female’s delivery.
+But, in some cases, the woman may need surgery for varicose veins if varicose veins worsen even after delivery.
 However, usually, the treatment can be postponed until childbirth.

-However, a small percentage of females who have varicose veins also develop superficial venous thrombosis, which are the small blood clots near the skin’s surface.
-When superficial venous thrombosis develops, the female may feel her vein extremely hard and rope-like, and the skin around the varicose vein may turn red, hot, tender, and painful.
+A small percentage of females who have varicose veins also develop superficial venous thrombosis, which is the small blood clots near the skin’s surface.
+When superficial venous thrombosis develops, the female may feel her vein extremely hard and rope-like.
+In such a case, the skin around the varicose vein may turn red, hot, tender, and painful.
 (Also Read: How to deal with Varicose Veins during Pregnancy? )

 Do I need to visit a doctor?

-Call your doctor if you think your varicose veins get more painful or if you notice small blood clots (which can be superficial venous thrombosis) because it can be pretty serious.
-In some cases, the skin surrounding the clot gets infected.
+Call your doctor if you think your varicose veins get more painful or if you notice small blood clots (which can be superficial venous thrombosis) because it can become a serious medical emergency.
+In some cases, the skin surrounding the blood clot gets infected.
 If that is the case, the female may then have a fever or chills and is suggested to visit a doctor at the earliest.

-Visit your doctor right away on developing the following symptoms-
+Visit your doctor right away on developing the following alarming symptoms-